TryGhost/Casper/README.md

 solution.

 You do not need to be a web developer to be able to use this system.
-You just write markdown files and the rest of the work is preformed by EmberJS' build system.
+You just write markdown files and the rest of the work is performed by EmberJS' build system.

 ## Getting Started